Zoning Bylaw Rewrite

 What areas of Whitehorse are included in this proposed change (a map)?

-SVH asked about 2 months ago
+SVH asked 9 months ago

 Thanks for your inquiry!
 A map has been added to the project page showing the affected zones.
 Here is a link to access it directly: https://www.engagewhitehorse.ca/40561/widgets/173867/documents/125554.